doanmade/node-db-challenge/DB-npm-scripts.md

 `npx knex migrate:make *filename*`
-_This will create the migrations folder in data (because thats where we told it to create it in the knexfile.js)_
+_This will create the migrations folder in data (because thats where we told it to create it in the knexfile.js)_ _This is where we will build out our tables_
+`npx knex seed:make *filename*`
+_This will create the seeds folder in data (because thats where we told it to create it in the knexfile.js)_ _This is where will build out our starting data_

 ###### Single Table